-To give you a head start and keep you on track in the New Year, Personal MBA Coach has developed a 4-part MBA Planning series!
+To give you a head start and keep you on track in the New Year, Personal MBA Coach has developed a 4-part MBA planning series!

 Check out week 3 today: Planning Ahead for the GMAT/GRE/EA

 If you have not researched standardized tests since you took the SAT or ACT many years ago, a lot has changed.
-GMAT scores are valid for 5 years AND you can take the exam up to 5 times during a 12-month period.
+GMAT scores are valid for 5 years AND you can take the exam in-person up to 5 times during a 12-month period.
 There is also a lifetime max of 8 tests, and you can take the test once every 16 calendar days.

 Similarly, you can take the GRE once every 21 days and up to 5 times within any 12-month period.
 GRE scores are also valid for 5 years.
 There is currently no lifetime test limit for the GRE.